wassname/rl_2d_walker.js/README.md

 # Future work

-- [ ] I would like to run the strength, stiffness (in box2d this seems to be max torque), friction, etc to allow a more elegant walking behaviour
+- [ ] I would like to tweak the strength, stiffness (in box2d this seems to be max torque), friction, etc to allow a more elegant walking behaviour
 - [ ] Clean up the html UI

-# License

-ISC